 All of us end up overindulging throughout the holidays and could use something on the healthier side.
 Homemade granola makes a sweet gift that’s not riddled with guilt.
-Larger mason jars, like these and these are big enough and make for a nice container that can be used after the granola is eaten up.
+Larger mason jars make for a nice container that can be used after the granola is eaten up.

 8. Cream of Anything Mix, homemade